This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 Be sure you can maintain its ideal temperature of around 70°F, along with a bit of humidity.
 But ensure that the temperature does not go below 60.
 For this, you can consider placing it near your bathroom or kitchen, where the humidity level tends to be higher.

 But if you choose another spot, you can continuously mist it to balance the humidity level.
-Or you can consider investing in a fine-mist mister or humidifier that will help in increasing humidity levels indoors.
+Or you can consider investing in a fine-mist mister or humidifier to help increase indoor humidity levels.

 Water

 Other than this, Monstera is a plant that thrives in peaty and well-draining soil.
 Moreover, soil that remains soggy for a long time can result in root rot.
-So, be sure you do not water the plant often and let the excess water drain away before its next drink.
+So, do not water the plant often and let the excess water drain away before its next drink.

 So, you can consider using a well-draining potting mix.
 And you can even mix in some ingredients that will help increase soil aeration.
 Usually, perlite or lava rocks are the best options.